erigontech/erigon/docs/programmers_guide/guide.md

 To turn on the recording of the receipts instead of relying on the re-generation (access to the recorded receipts is normally faster, but the recorded receipt take a lot of disk space), one needs to invoke `EnableReceipts(true)` on the object of the type `core.Blockchain`.
-To turn off the recording of the history of the state, one needs pass the corresponding field `NoHistory` as `true` in the `cacheConfig` parameter when creating a new instance of `core.Blockchain` by invoking `NewBlockchain`.
+To turn off the recording of the history of the state, one needs pass the corresponding field `WithHistory` as `false` in the `cacheConfig` parameter when creating a new instance of `core.Blockchain` by invoking `NewBlockchain`.
 ![processing](processing.png)